oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ![Blog Homepage](images/Webpage-Guide/bloghomepage.png)

-- To populate the Blog Homepage: See [Generate Dummy Blog Data](#generate-dummy-blog-data)
+- To populate the Blog Homepage: See [Populating the Blog Data](#populating-the-blog-data)

 ### Blog Post Page